+- Risk is high or severe everywhere

-- Inspect stock daily for evidence of strike, particularly during high-risk periods - Reduce disease risk: - Control fly populations - Prevent diarrhoea through parasite control - Dagging, shearing and prompt treatment of lame sheep - A number of chemical formulations can be used for the prevention and treatment of blowfly strike - Consult the NADIS blowfly alert for up-to-date disease risk in your area
+- Inspect stock daily for evidence of strike

+- Reduce disease risk:

+- Treat diarrhoea and lameness

+- A number of chemical formulations can be used for the prevention and treatment of blowfly strike.

+- Consult the NADIS blowfly alert for up-to-date disease risk in your area.